TalEliyahu/awesome-cybersecurity-podcasts/README.md

   <strong>A curated directory of standout shows for defenders, researchers, leaders, and the security-curious.</strong>
 </p>

-> [!NOTE]
-> This repository includes all 25 active shows.
-The companion website features the ranked Top 15 and a continuously updated latest-episodes feed.

-> [!TIP]
-> **Our rating** is the audited Internal Model Score on a **0–100** scale: 40% Listen Notes, 30% verified rating volume, 15% Bayesian audience satisfaction, 5% Feedspot position, and 10% recent activity.
->
 ## Contents

 - [News and Threat Intelligence](#news-and-threat-intelligence)